 Chimichurri, hailing from Argentina, features a blend of parsley, garlic, vinegar, and spices, typically with the addition of red pepper flakes for a slight kick.

 Pistou, a traditional French sauce, showcases the simplicity of basil, garlic, and olive oil, often without nuts or cheese.

 While all three sauces share a common thread of herbal freshness, they offer unique flavor profiles that can elevate various dishes, from pasta and grilled meats for pesto and chimichurri, to soups and stews for pistou.

 I made all three sauces, documented the process and (as always) subjected my husband to the taste test.
 I had never tasted Pistou, a French sauce that is typically served on top of a hearty vegetable stew.
 I was not sure I would like this sauce.
 WOW, was I wrong?

 The Pistou is made using Gouda cheese and tomato along with fresh basil.
 While I had not made a stew on the day I documented this, I did have a loaf of crusty french bread.

-I drizzled olive oil on some sliced bread popped in the oven for 4 minutes and then added the Pistou sauce, placed it back in the oven for 4 more minutes and it was delicious.
-I can not wait to make a grilled cheese sandwich this same way!
-I also could imagine this Pistou sauce spooned onto the top of a bowl of homemade tomato soup, Yum!
+I drizzled olive oil on some sliced bread popped in the oven for 4 minutes and then added the Pistou sauce.
+Placed it back in the oven for 4 more minutes and it turned out delicious.
+I cannot wait to make a grilled cheese sandwich this same way!
+I also could imagine this sauce spooned onto the top of a bowl of homemade tomato soup, Yum!

 Whether you are planning to celebrate March with the Irish or you want to add a bit of brightness to a meal. you can enjoy these flavors all year long.
 These easy to prepare sauces will help bring out the best in most anything you plan to serve.